apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

     Note that this value also implies that the number of concurrent checkpoints is *one*.

+  - *tolerable checkpoint failure number*: This defines how many consecutive checkpoint failures will be tolerated, before the whole job is failed over.
+The default value is `0`, which means no checkpoint failures will be tolerated, and the job will fail on first reported checkpoint failure.

   - *number of concurrent checkpoints*: By default, the system will not trigger another checkpoint while one is still in progress.
     This ensures that the topology does not spend too much time on checkpoints and not make progress with processing the streams.
     It is possible to allow for multiple overlapping checkpoints, which is interesting for pipelines that have a certain processing delay